qouteall/imm_ptl_wiki_copy/Config-Options.md

 ![](https://i.ibb.co/4tFy6w8/2020-03-31-15-07-25.png)

 If this option is changed in-game, to apply the changes you need to log out and turn off shader and turn on again.

+### Customized Portal Generation
+For example, use `miencraft:overworld,1,immersive_portals:alternate4,8,minecraft:lapis_block` then you can use flint and steel to light a portal using lapis block as frame pointing to alternate4 dimension in overworld or revers.
+The space ration is 1:8, one block in overworld corresponds to 8 blocks in alternate4 dimension.